seakyy/Raspberry-Pi/README.md

 ### Third "crash":
 It wasn't really a crash, I just installed a firewall with strict settings and it blocked port 22 and 443.
 Port 22 is being used for ssh and Port 443 is for HTTPS.
+Changed the settings of the firewall, I now have regained access with ssh!

 ## Security